-In order to continue to streamline data collection, the Core committee and CTE may want to pilot statistical sampling of all Core courses.
+Here again, we see grounds for exploring new methods for accessing the Core that might paint a broader picture.
+The Core Committee, working in conjunction with the CTE, may want to pilot statistical sampling of all Core courses.
 Random sampling may eliminate the need for comprehensive data collection and may allow for a greater variety of factors to be measured.

-Secondly, it is important to integrate data collection on traditional Core courses with the department's offerings as part of the renewed Core.
+Secondly, it is important to integrate data collection on traditional Core courses with the department's offerings in the internal "History Core Topics" model, and as part of the renewed Core.